DevelHell/mod_event/readme.md

-`mod_event` is module for apache2 web server which triggers external command in given Location section.
+`mod_event` is module for apache2 web server which triggers external command.
 It allows to trigger specific events based on HTTP method and URL, e.g. email alert, detect attacs etc.

 # Development

-To build and enable module run:
+To build and enable the module run:

 `apxs -i -a -c mod_event.c`